WRITER, MUSIC BLOGGER, FATHER, MEDIOCRE GUITAR PLAYER

 I started my music blog, Fine Tuning: A Site for Sore Ears, to nudge classic rock fans like myself who were stuck—albeit blissfully—in the deep ruts of the 1970s into the twenty-first century musically.
 Although the blog focuses on new bands, it's also a vehicle to brood about weighty topics that consume me—such as the tragic extinction of the ticket stub.

 I'm currently squirreled away in my windowless basement working on a memoir.
 It's dark down here, but I'm finding darkness has a way of conjuring light.
 Check out drafts of the book jacket blurb and Prologue below.

-For almost twenty years, author Matt Fogelson didn’t recognize how deeply the early death of his workaholic father affected him.
+For nearly fifteen years, author Matt Fogelson didn’t recognize how deeply the early death of his workaholic father affected him.
 Then he had a son of his own, and the floodgates opened.
-In his memoir, tentatively titled Never Mind The Movie, Here's The Sex Pistols: A Memoir of a Rock 'n Roll Soul, Fogelson explores the realization that the wound left by his father’s death was small compared to the wounds inflicted by his absence while alive.
+In his memoir, tentatively titled Release Me: A Son's Journey to Write His Own Song, Fogelson explores the realization that the wound left by his father’s death was small compared to the wounds inflicted by his absence while alive.

 Set to the soundtrack to his life, Fogelson’s memoir explores insecurity, teen angst and regret, and the power of music to make it all bearable.

-Follow Fogelson through the 80s as he combs through vinyl at Greenwich Village’s Second Coming Records, bumbles through interactions with girls, and struggles to connect with the only other kindred spirit in his family—the rebellious Aunt Wendy who quotes Bob Dylan at every turn.
-Join him in the 90s as he discovers a new side of himself in the Alaskan wilderness and later searches for meaning in the Chilean desert.
-Then watch him become a father who sings to his son every night for 14 years.
+Follow Fogelson through the '80s as he combs through vinyl at Greenwich Village’s Second Coming Records, bumbles through interactions with girls, and struggles to connect with the only other kindred spirit in his family—the rebellious Aunt Wendy who quotes Bob Dylan at every turn.
+Join him in the '90s as he discovers a new side of himself in the Alaskan wilderness and later searches for meaning in the Chilean desert.
+Then watch him become a father who revives his long suppressed passion for music and shares it with his son, singing to him every night for 14 years, so his son can know his father in a way Fogelson never knew his.